jnicol/tweet-php/README.md

       'twitter_screen_name'       => 'yourusername'
     ));

-This will load and parse the user timeline.
 Then you can display the results like so:

     echo $PHPTweet->get_tweet_list();